OmegaRogue/TenorSharp/README.md

 [7]: https://img.shields.io/discord/569206809693257728
 [8]: https://discord.gg/sWwzJeG

 TenorSharp is a C# Library for the [TenorAPI](https://tenor.com/gifapi).
-TenorSharp was made with dotNET Core 2.1
+TenorSharp was made with dotNet Core 3.1 and dotNet 5.0

 TenorSharp can be used to retrieve Content from Tenor without directly interfacing with the Tenor REST API.